 Keywords: Cidofovir; antiviral; therapeutics; prodrug; DNA viruses; intracellular transport; intracellular metabolism; activation; herpes simplex virus; cytomegalovirus; varicella zoster virus; cowpox; adenovirus; analytical methods

 Abstract

-Cidofovir (CDV, Vistide®) is a nucleoside phosphonate that exhibits broad-spectrum antiviral activity against DNA and retroviruses.
+Cidofovir (CDV, Vistide®) is a nucleoside phosphonate that exhibits broad-spectrum antiviral activity against double-stranded DNA (dsDNA) viruses.
 It has a long intracellular half-life, allowing for prolonged intervals between doses compared to other therapies.
-However, due to its high polarity and low lipophilicity, it exhibits poor transmembrane permeability, and therefore poor oral absorption and cellular uptake, which combine to limit its therapeutic effectiveness.
-Furthermore, its clinical utility is plagued by dose-limiting nephrotoxicity with the IV administration of the currently licensed product.
-To overcome these limitations, we conceived a prodrug strategy that links Cidofovir via a phosphoester bond to a tyrosine amide aliphatic chain (lengths 12 and 16 respectively).
-In comparison to Cidofovir, the C12 and C16 prodrug analogs exhibited improvements in antiviral potency, approximately 40- and 200-fold against several DNA viruses, respectively, in infected human foreskin fibroblasts (HFF).
-The higher lipophilicity of the prodrugs resulted in higher cellular uptake.
-Furthermore, longer alkyl chain length improves cellular uptake, as levels of metabolites measured in cells incubated with the C16 analog were approximately 10-fold higher than the levels measured after incubation with the C12 analog.
-This implies that the enhanced antiviral potency of the prodrugs is likely facilitated by the increased lipophilicity introduced by the pro-moieties, which facilitates cellular uptake.
-These results also demonstrate the effectiveness of the intracellular enzymatic machinery for processing the prodrugs to release CDV and converting it to efficacious levels of CDV-PP. The C16 prodrug demonstrated improved oral bioavailability, reduced kidney toxicity, and efficacy in vivo.
+However, it exhibits poor transmembrane permeability due to its high polarity and low lipophilicity.
+This results in poor oral absorption and cellular uptake that requires IV administration of the currently licensed product and limits its therapeutic effectiveness.
+Furthermore, its clinical utility is plagued by dose-limiting nephrotoxicity.
+To overcome these limitations, we conceived a prodrug strategy that links CDV via a phosphoester bond to a tyrosine amide aliphatic chain (lengths 12 and 16 respectively).
+The higher lipophilicity of the prodrugs and the length of the alkyl chain resulted in improved cellular uptake, as levels of prodrug measured in cells incubated with the C16 analog were approximately 10-fold higher than the levels measured after incubation with the C12 analog.
+This implies that the increased lipophilicity introduced by the pro-moieties also increased cellular uptake, which resulted in more intracellular conversion to the active form of CDV and enhanced antiviral potency.
+In comparison to CDV, the C12 and C16 prodrug analogs exhibited approximately 40- and 200-fold improvements in antiviral potency, respectively, against several dsDNA viruses in infected human foreskin fibroblasts (HFF).
+The C16 prodrug also demonstrated reduced kidney toxicity with improved oral bioavailability and efficacy in vivo, compared to CDV.
+However, the oral bioavailability was lower than that of CMX-001, a lipid-ester CDV prodrug, but the tyrosine amide prodrug strategy resulted in more even tissue distribution and reduced GI toxicity with oral administration.
 These results demonstrate that alkyl-Tyrosine prodrug moieties of CDV warrant further investigation to confirm these improved product features of an existing, effective antiviral drug.

 Introduction

-Cidofovir (CDV, Vistide®), or (S)-3-hydroxy-2-(phosphonomethoxy)propyl cytosine ((S)-HPMPC), is an acyclic nucleoside phosphonate (ANP) that has broad-spectrum antiviral activity against DNA viruses (1).
+Cidofovir (CDV, Vistide®), or (S)-3-hydroxy-2-(phosphonomethoxy)propyl cytosine ((S)-HPMPC), is an acyclic nucleoside phosphonate (ANP) that has broad-spectrum antiviral activity against double-stranded DNA (dsDNA) viruses (1).
 CDV is particularly active against herpesviruses and is indicated for treatment of AIDS-related cytomegalovirus (CMV) retinitis (2).
-The mechanism of activity for CDV (1 in Figure 1) against DNA viruses begins with its intracellular conversion to Cidofovir diphosphate (CDV-PP) (2 in Figure 1), a potent inhibitor of viral DNA polymerase (3–5).
+The mechanism of activity for CDV (1 in Figure 1) against DNA viruses begins with its intracellular conversion to CDV diphosphate (CDV-PP) (2 in Figure 1), a potent inhibitor of viral DNA polymerase (3–5).
 CDV has a long intracellular half-life, which allows for periods of up to 2 weeks between doses in patients treated for CMV retinitis (6, 7).
 This is an advantage over other treatments for CMV retinitis, such as ganciclovir and foscarnet, which must be administered more frequently (daily) (6, 8).
 However, similar to ganciclovir, foscarnet, and other nucleoside phosphonate analogs, CDV exhibits poor absorption and oral bioavailability (9).
 This is attributed to its high polarity and low lipophilicity, the latter resulting from its intrinsic negative charges at physiological pH.
 Finally, most treatment options for CMV, including CDV, are plagued by adverse side effects, most notably dose-limiting nephrotoxicity (6, 9).
 Given the vulnerability of immunocompromised patients and other high-risk populations to CMV and other DNA viruses, treatment options with increased efficacy and reduced toxicity profiles are needed.